BusAI-Self-Driving-Car/Udacity-Self-Driving-Car-Engineer-Nanodegree/Term1-proj3-Behavioral-Cloning/writeup.md

 | Fully connected, ReLU		| -- | 10 | 1 (steering angle prediction)

-###Creation of the Training Set & Training Process
+### Creation of the Training Set & Training Process

-To capture good driving behavior, I recorded Recorded a training dataset from the first track.
+To capture good driving behavior, first I recorded Recorded a training dataset from the first track.
 The car more or less always in the center of the road.
 There were no corner cases (car drifting off-road).
 Here is an example image of center lane driving:

 ![alt text][imageCenterLaneDriving]